kl3tskous/broadcall/README.md

 Each call gets a unique URL like `/call/[id]` that you can share with your audience.
 The page includes:
 - Token information and thesis
+- Real-time price data from DexScreener (price, 24h change, liquidity, volume, market cap)
-- Live GMGN price chart
+- Link to view full chart on DexScreener
-- Buy button with your referral code
+- Buy button with your referral code (opens GMGN Telegram bot)
 - Automatic tracking of views and clicks

 ## Tech Stack